 - A crown is a single, fake tooth.
 This is a good choice for patients that have a missing or damaged tooth, but otherwise have good oral health.

 - A bridge is a single prosthetic that replaces multiple teeth.
-If you get the all-on-four procedure, you’ll receive a specific kind of bridge that spans an entire arch of your mouth
+If you get the 4-on-1 full arch procedure, you’ll receive a specific kind of bridge that spans an entire arch of your mouth

 The crown/bridge can be made of porcelain or Zirconia.
 Zirconia is the best material since it is extremely durable, which helps fake teeth last a lifetime.
 Zirconia is also stain-resistant and white, which will help your replacement teeth look like real, natural teeth.